OpShin/opshin-starter-kit/README.md

 5. Set up ogmios.

-On demeter.run, ogmios is already configured for you and the defaults in this repository will assume a demeter.run Ogmios instance.
+On demeter.run, simply add the Ogmios Extension for the Preview network through the project console website (the page that shows you demeter.run project -> Connected Extensions -> Browse Extensions -> Cardano Ogmios)

 ## Running the scripts